AtomGraph/Core-PHP/README.md

     Note: PHP annotations must be embedded in `/* */` comment blocks.

-    Note: `@Produces`/`@Consumes` annotations are not yet supported, but we recommend adding them for future compatibility.
+    Note: `@Produces`/`@Consumes` annotations are not yet fully supported, but we recommend adding them for future compatibility.

 4. Run `/lib/graphity-core/bin/route_mapper.php` from the root folder of your namespace, specifying the location of your route file, for example (paths are relative to project root in this case):